aldonline/mapochovalley.com/README.md

 #### Troubleshooting

-If you installed as non-root user, and have problems like to "Module not found" exception, that's because the module search paths does not points to the correct module install dir.
-To know the paths that node is using execute
+If you installed as non-root user and run into a "Module not found" exception, that's probably because the module search path(s) do not point to the correct module install dir.
+To see the paths that node is using execute:

     $ node
     > require.paths
     [ '/Users/:username/.node_modules', '/Users/:username/.node_libraries', '...' ]

-if you have something like that, then a solution is to create a symlink target = $HOME/.node_modules to the correct path where modules are installed.
+if you have something like that, one solution is to create a symlink target = $HOME/.node_modules to the correct path where modules are installed.
 How to know where the hell is that path?, execute

     $ nmp config list